 Our team of Tax-Exempt Organizations and Charitable Giving attorneys collaborates across other Day Pitney practice groups to advise on contractual matters; corporate governance; mergers, acquisitions and affiliations; employment matters; and governmental regulation, including healthcare regulations, intellectual property issues, environmental issues, international issues, real estate transactions, litigation and tax, among other matters.
 Most important, with more than 50 lawyers in our Trusts and Estates practice group, we routinely advise our individual clients on charitable giving, so we have a strong perspective as to how both donors and organizations work.
 As a result, entities such as business and industry associations, schools, hospitals, religious organizations, social clubs, museums, healthcare organizations and private foundations turn to Day Pitney for advice on unique challenges, tax requirements and everyday regulatory advice needed to manage complex operations.

 Regardless of the type of tax-exempt entity, we offer a legal risk assessment.
 This assessment would likely include a review of the governing documents, director and officer liability, tax and regulatory filings, investment policies, maintenance of exempt status, employee policies (including nondiscrimination policies), financial policies aimed at loss prevention, and conflict of interest policies, as well as a review of insurance coverage.
 The end result is a written report advising the board.
-Click the Resources link on the left to navigate to our brochure on the risk assessment.
+Click here for a link to our brochure on the risk assessment.

 Finally, Day Pitney has its own foundation to further its philanthropic goals.
 The Day Pitney Foundation mission is to promote positive developments in the law, legal scholarship and legal education – locally, nationally and internationally, and also more generally to promote community education through financial contributions and the volunteer efforts of the firm and its personnel.